 The colour department is expanded to respond to the increasing demand for C-type printing.
 A 24/7 C41 colour processing and contacting service is also introduced.

-also moves to new premises in Waterloo and a hire studio is incorporated and run as Metro Studios
+Metro, Direct and The Horsemen are consolidated to become trading brands of The Metro Group.
+Direct also moves to new premises in Waterloo and a hire studio is incorporated and run as Metro Studios.

 Metro take delivery of one of only ten Superwide Lightjet 500XL printers making us one of only two commercial printing labs in Europe to be able to print to 72” wide.
 It is the only photographic printer in the world which can print to 10ft x 6ft in one section making it the number one choice for fine art photographers.